mavenlink/design-system/README.md

 We encourage you to contribute to the Mavenlink Design System!
 Please check out the [Contributing documentation](./docs/contributing.md) for guidelines about how to proceed.

 Everyone interacting this codebase, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](./docs/code_of_conduct.md).

+## Maintainers

+- When making architectural decisions, [review the decision log](./docs/decisions.md) first.
+Update as needed.
+- When publishing releases, please follow the steps outlined [in the "releases" documentation](./docs/releases.md).